Carros de foc

-Carros de Foc is a street theater company with its headquarters in Alicante (Spain).
-Their unique traits in the shows are the Giant Mobile Sculptures that are combined with different artistic disciplines in order to create surprising shows.
+Carros de Foc is a street theater company with its headquarters in Alicante, Spain.
+The unique traits of their shows are the Giant Mobile Sculptures that are combined with different artistic disciplines in order to create surprising shows.

-The Company has represented Spain in different Street Theater Festivals around Europe and Africa.
+The theatre company has represented Spain in different street theater festivals around Europe and Africa.

 History

 Founded by Miguel Ángel Martín Bordera, son of “falleros” of long tradition and renowned prestige, Carros de Foc has evolved from a street animation group towards a new urban theater concept away from the conventional.

 It is a Spanish Urban Theatre company whose philosophy in their works is to transport the audience into magic and fantastic atmospheres.
 They try to turn every urban space or event where they participate into a unique experience for the audience through a refined work with lighting effects, image and sounds.
 There is where The Giant Mobile Sculptures become important and join the other artistic disciplines, such as air acrobatics, rope choreographies or fire fans.